botamochi0x12/MATLAB-Truthiness/README.md

 This section describes several exaples for the usage of the add-on *MATLAB-Truthiness*.

-Most of the functionarities of the `trythy` function can be confirmed by running each of the following examples as a MATLAB script like the following image.
+Most of the functionarities of the `truthy` function can be confirmed by running each of the following examples as a MATLAB script like the following image.